World Cube Association: WCA Software Team

-The WCA website is a huge open source project on GitHub.
-They bring continuous improvements to the website very frequently, to allow all of the community members to easily access and enjoy WCA content.
+The WCA website is an open source project on GitHub.
+The WCA Software Team (WST) is responsible for bringing continuous improvements to the website frequently, to allow all of the community members to easily access and enjoy WCA content.
 Recently internationalization was implemented, so now people can use the WCA website in their native language.
 Other important milestones are the development of the registration system, and especially payments.
-The team keeps an eye on the website all the time to ensure it is permanently available and they react as fast as possible whenever something is wrong.
+The team keeps an eye on the website all the time to ensure it is permanently available and they react quickly whenever something is wrong.

 The Software Team develops new software for various tasks within the WCA whenever needed.
 Thus, they created an app simplifying translating the website, to engage more people translating into their language.
-On 21 August 2012 the WCA Workbook assistant has released, which is used by all Delegates to submit the competition results to the WCA Results Team.
-The Software Team also updates the official WCA Scrambler, TNoodle, according to data provided by the WCA Regulations Committee if changes are needed.
+On 21 August 2012 the WCA Workbook assistant has released, which is used by all delegates to submit the competition results to the WCA Results Team.
+The Software Team also updates the official WCA Scrambler, TNoodle, which is currently on version 1.2.2 as of February 27, 2024, according to data provided by the WCA Regulations Committee if changes are needed.
 Additionally, they maintain and develop administrative tools for various Delegates, Committees, and board members on the WCA website.

-WCA Advisory Council
+WCA Archive Team

-The WCA Advisory Council (WAC) is responsible for building and maintaining bilateral communication between the WCA Community and the WCA Staff.
-It establishes communication channels between the WCA Community and the WCA Board, providing direct feedback from Registered Speedcubers about the WCA's operations.
-Members of the WAC include both staff and community members.

-Current Teams, Committees and Councils Members

-Members are correct as of April 27, 2022.
+The WCA Archive Team (WAT) is an Advisory Committee of the WCA.
+This team has the role to oversee and support the development of an archive of the organization.

 WCA Delegates

 WCA Delegates are members of the WCA who are responsible for making sure that all WCA competitions are run according to the mission, regulations, and spirit of the WCA.
 This means that a WCA Delegate needs to be present at every competition for it to be considered official.
 The WCA has four different types of delegates: WCA Senior Delegates, WCA Delegates, WCA Junior Delegates, and WCA Trainee Delegates.
 Beyond the duties of a WCA Delegate, a WCA Senior Delegate is responsible for managing the delegates in their area and should also be contacted by the community for regional matters.
 They are available to mentor the delegates in their area – especially when new communities are being developed.
 New delegates are listed as WCA Trainee Delegates at first and need to show their ability to manage competitions successfully before being listed as a WCA Junior Delegate.
 WCA Trainee Delegates will delegate their first competitions alongside more experienced delegates to get the hang of all responsibilities connected to delegate a WCA competition.
 WCA Junior Delegates can be promoted to a WCA Delegate after at least 1 year of successful work as a WCA Junior Delegate.

-All acknowledged WCA Delegates, Junior Delegates and Senior Delegates can be found on their official Website.
+All acknowledged WCA Delegates, Junior Delegates and Senior Delegates can be found on the WCA Website.